 It is a common complication of gestation, estimated to occur in one of every 1,000-2,000 pregnancies 3.
 These moles can occur in a pregnant woman of any age, but the rate of occurrence is higher in pregnant women in their teens or between the ages of 40-50 years.
 There is a relatively increased prevalence in Asia (for example compared with Europe).

-Rarely, moles co-exist with a normal pregnancy (co-existant molar pregnancy), in which a normal fetus and placenta are seen separate from the molar gestation.
+Rarely, moles co-exist with a normal pregnancy (co-existent molar pregnancy), in which a normal fetus and placenta are seen separate from the molar gestation.

 Ninety percent of complete hydatidiform moles have a 46XX diploid chromosomal pattern.
-All the chromosomes are derived from the sperm, suggesting fertilization of a single egg that has lost its chromosomes.
+All the chromosomes are derived from a single sperm in 90% or less likely two sperms, suggesting fertilization of a single egg that has lost its chromosomes.

 With partial moles, the karyotype is usually triploid (69XXY): the result of fertilization of a normal egg by two sperm, one bearing a 23X chromosomal pattern and the other a 23Y chromosomal pattern.